tballison/commoncrawl-fetcher-lite/README.md

 This fetcher will extract non-truncated `mp4` files from CommonCrawl's compound WARC files and put the `mp4` files in the `docs/` directory.
-Further the fetcher will write the URLs for the `mp4` files that CommonCrawl truncated to a file named `urls-for-truncated-files.txt` for later re-fetching.
+Further the fetcher will write the URLs for the `mp4` files that CommonCrawl truncated to a file named `logs/urls-truncated.csv` for later re-fetching.

 ### Refetch Truncated Files
 There are many options for this.
 The simplest might be [wget](https://www.gnu.org/software/wget/):
-`wget -i urls-for-truncated-files.txt`
+`wget -i logs/urls-truncated.csv`

 See also options for [curl](https://curl.se/).